Discreet Confidential Consultation (213) 374-3952

 If you've been convicted of a sex crime, you know what your obligations are and what your responsibilities are.
 A lot of times, you've registered before.
 So, the courts and even juries will not accept that excuse.

-So, we don't want to deal with that, so we can often get the prosecutor or judge to strike and give you something other than prison time.
+We don't want to deal with that, so we can often get the prosecutor or judge to strike and give you something other than prison time.

 Forgot to Notify Police You Moved